Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Covariance Upper Bound: Proof of Theorem

 Recall that $\Gamma_{\bn}$ denotes the line-to-point geodesic from $\L_0$ to $\bn$ achieving the weight $X_n$.
 Let $u_0$ denote the unique point at which $\Gamma_{\bn}$ intersects $\L_{r}$.
 As indicated in Section \ref{iop}, our strategy is to show that the events $|u_0-\br|\gg r^{2/3}$ have insignificant contribution to the covariance as in that case, the paths $\Gamma_{\bn}$ and $\Gamma_{\br}$ are likely to pass through disjoint regions.
 However, notice that the point $u_0$ is not measurable with respect to $\cf_r$, and hence we shall use the following proxy for $u_0$.
 Let

 i.e., $u_{\max}$ is the starting point of the line-to-point geodesic $\Gamma_{\bn}^r$ from $\L_r$ to $\bn$.
 Notice that $u_{\max}$ is measurable with respect to $\cf_r$ and one would expect that if $r\ll n$, $u_{\max}$ and $u_0$ are unlikely to be too far from each other, making the former a natural candidate for the proxy for $u_0$.
+See Figure \ref{f:jpaths} for an illustration.

 We shall consider several events depending on the location of $u_{\max}$.
 The first step is to restrict within a large compact region.
 As it is unlikely that $|u_{\max}-\br|\gg n^{2/3}$, we make the following definition.
 For each $x \in \R_+$, let